23 Films That Changed My Life

 Interstellar

-When the credits came on I sat in my seat and cried for about 20 minutes.
-It wasn’t just a few tears either; it was more like I had split up with the love of my life.
-This movie shows a portrayal of what I think could happen to Planet Earth if we continue down the destructive path we are on today.
-And even though this is a Hollywood movie there is a largely accepted scientific theory almost the entire movie is based on.
+When the credits came on in the theater, I sat in my seat and cried for about 20 minutes.
+This movie is a portrayal of what I think could happen to Planet Earth if we continue down the destructive path we are on today.
+Even though this is a Hollywood movie, there is a largely accepted scientific theory that the movie is based on.
 This movie rocked me.

 Watch the trailer here

-I may have saved the best for last.
 I recommend looking beyond what is around you, beyond the borders of your country, and beyond the planet we call home.
-It’s once you start to take in the reality of the seemingly infinite Cosmo’s that you realize Humans are not the center of the universe.
+It’s once you start to take in the reality of the seemingly infinite cosmos that you realize humans are not the center of the universe.
 My importance in the grand scheme of life has grown smaller and smaller over the years.
-I can’t say it any better than Carl Sagan and Neil DeGrasse Tyson though so I recommend watching this series.
+I can’t share it any better than Carl Sagan and Neil DeGrasse Tyson, so I simply recommend watching this series.
+My life is not the same after watching this in 2014-2015.

 Watch the trailer here